 Disclaimer: None of the following is to say that skinny isn’t beautiful.
 Skinny is beautiful.
 It’s stunning, when it’s natural.
-This is also not to say that obesity is beautiful.
-That is just as damaging (though less obviously so) than the other extreme I will be discussing in the following post.
-I desire that all women achieve the healthy weight their body was designed to carry.
+This is also not to say that obesity is or isn’t beautiful.
+We should desire that all women achieve the healthy weight their body was designed to carry.
 That varies for every woman.
 Please keep this in mind as you read.

 Florence, a middle-aged woman, timidly enters the room to find a man, Gil Zamora, sitting at a drawing board with his back to her.
 To his right is a long curtain and on the other side of this curtain is a chair.
 Florence takes a seat in the chair and waits.
 Gil, a retired forensic artist for the San Jose police department, picks up his pencil and poises his hand over the drawing board.